Distinguished Educator

 - Lead a unique teaching or mentoring initiative (TBD by IAE leadership and Distinguished Educator)

-Applications are by nomination.
-To apply, faculty should submit the online application, which will include:
+After nomination, faculty will be given instructions on how to submit the online application, which will include:

 Teaching Narrative

-- 1 letter from your department chair or director
+- 1 letter from your department chair/director or dean

-- 2 letters from your teaching mentees (advised/coached/guided or formally mentored) and/or students (current or previous)
+- 1 letter from your teaching mentee (advised/coached/guided or formally mentored) and/or student (current or previous)

 Current Distinguished Educators